Mardia-Enterprises/Fulcrum_main/backend/vector_search_mistral/README.md

 # PDF Search Engine

 A powerful PDF search engine that uses Mistral OCR to extract text from PDFs, processes and chunks the text, generates dense and sparse embeddings, and indexes them in Pinecone for semantic and keyword search.
+Now with enhanced RAG capabilities using OpenAI.

 ## Features